 - ► Control-click an element in the user interface and choose External Control → Remove Trigger from the shortcut menu. - Note: The Replace Trigger... and Remove Trigger commands are only available when an element has exactly one trigger.
-If it has more then you must perform the action in the External Control window.
+If it has more then you must replace or delete the trigger in the External Control window.

-If you have a MIDI controller with feedback LEDs, Lightkey can show you which hardware button a user interface element is bound to.
+If you have a MIDI controller with feedback LEDs or motorized faders, Lightkey can show you which hardware control a user interface element is bound to.

-See which hardware button a user interface element is bound to
+See which hardware control a user interface element is bound to

 Control-click an element in the user interface and choose External Control, then move the pointer over a trigger in the menu.
-The corresponding LED on your MIDI controller flashes.
+The corresponding LED on a MIDI controller will flash, or the corresponding fader will move.